Table of Contents

 }

-If you would like to try this out on your local Graphite database, type the below commands to enter a dummy value:
+If you would like to try this out on your local Graphite database, type the commands below to enter a dummy value:

 echo "worldmap.location.data.CA 25 `date +%s`" | nc localhost 2003

-On your Grafana Dashboard, enter the below configs, and you will see the value 25 circled over Canada.
-For multiple locations on a single map, change ‘CA’ to ‘*’.
-The alias function is necessary since, based on this value, the plugin tries to map it with the location list or JSON output.
+On your Grafana Dashboard, enter the configs below, and you will see the value 25 circled over Canada.
+Change ‘CA’ to ‘*’ for multiple locations on a single map.
+The alias or aliasByNode function is necessary for your query, since, based on this value, the plugin tries to map it to the location list or the JSON output.
+You can also see the Hosted Graphite Worldmap Panel documentation for a detailed guide to configuring this in your MetricFire account.

 Why try our Hosted Graphite Service?
 With our Hosted Graphite, you get better redundancy storage, improved control (by APIs), and tagged metrics for better analysis.
 Find out more about Hosted Graphite from MetricFire here.